Avengers Campus: Related

-Walt Disney Studios Park
+Disney Adventure World

-The version at Walt Disney Studios Park in Disneyland Paris exists on the former Backlot area of the park.
-It includes Avengers Assemble: Flight Force (a re-theme of the park's opening day attraction Rock 'n' Roller Coaster Starring Aerosmith that features Iron Man and Captain Marvel) and Web Slingers: A Spider-Man Adventure from California, now titled as Spider-Man W.E.B.
+The version at Disney Adventure World in Disneyland Paris is known as Marvel Avengers Campus, and exists on the former Backlot area of the park, where Armageddon – Les Effets Speciaux stood until 2019.
+It includes Avengers Assemble: Flight Force (a re-theme of the park's opening day attraction Rock 'n' Roller Coaster Starring Aerosmith that features Tony Stark and Carol Danvers) and Web Slingers: A Spider-Man Adventure from California, now titled as Spider-Man W.E.B.
 Adventure.
 The area opened on July 20, 2022.

 On September 30, 2024, a new nighttime spectacular show was announced, Doctor Strange: Mystery of the Mystics.
 It ran from November 23, 2024 to March 29, 2025.
+On October 25, 2025, it was announced that the shows will returned until November 29, 2025.

 To promote the theatrical release of Captain America: Brave New World, a one-time nighttime drone show with fireworks and projections was hosted in February 2025.